vedph/cadmus_doc/guide/frontend/adding-parts.md

 }
 ```

-As you can see, every module imported in the "ui" library is listed here among the peer dependencies.
+Every module imported in the "ui" library should be listed here among the peer dependencies.

 4. edit your "ui" library `ng-package.json` to add an **UMD module IDs** for each imported modules.
 If you miss any of these, you will get some warnings during the compilation.
 Example: